luogni/blinksy/README.md

 ## License

 Blinksy is licensed under the [**European Union Public License (EUPL)**](./LICENSE).

-We chose the EUPL, a copyleft license which combines reciprocity and share-alike, to ensure that Blinksy remains free and open.

 You are free to use, modify, and share Blinksy freely.
 Whether for personal projects, art installations, or commercial products.